 Target the Weak

 There’s always going to be teams in your league that are bottom feeders, lacking any semblance of a competitive squad.
 Those are your first targets.
-Look at their rosters and which productive players you can pick off using mid round draft capital.
+Look at their rosters and identify productive players you can pick off using mid-round draft capital.
 If you can package a few 2nd and 3rd round picks for RB2 or WR2 veterans, then that’s an easy move to make.
 If you have several 1sts and play in a Superflex league, then target elite QB options by tossing out offers that include 2-3 1sts plus some 2nds.

 Get Ahead of the Cliff